afzalarsalan/linux-surfacebook/README.md

 	makepkg

 ## Miscellaneous

+If you want your touchscreen to work then you need to follow the steps listed [here](https://github.com/ipts-linux-org/ipts-linux-new/wiki) under Firmware

 Try powertop, it's great.

 Also use Caffeine or a corresponding applet for your desktop environment because waking up from sleep is a gamble at best.